ssms-cli/SSMS/README.md

 - **SQL Studio Agent Configuration**: Manage settings related to automation tasks and startup behaviors.

 By fine-tuning these options, you can create an optimized environment tailored to your needs.

----

-## Appendix

-The Appendix section offers additional information on templates, supported file formats, and best practices for sorting, grouping, and filtering data.
-Templates allow you to save commonly used configurations, while supported file formats ensure compatibility with various data sources.

-For further support, consult the user manual or contact customer support for guidance on specific features or troubleshooting.